Princeton NJ: You Don’t Have to Be An Einstein To Love It

 Yes, it sounds unappetizing.
 But Seward Johnson loved Wind in the Willows and had a wicked sense of humor when he named his on-site restaurant Rats.

-Lakeside, garden sculptures, stunning landscaping, and “Gypsy Wagon” entrance is just the half of it.
+Lakeside, garden sculptures, stunning landscaping, and “Gypsy Wagon” entrance are just the half of it.
 The “modern take on country cuisine” includes repeat-guest favorites such as “Crispy Shrimp Salad, addictive, hearty Short Ribs, and a Hot Chocolate Crème Brûlée.

-Peacock Inn Bathroom, Princeton NJ
+Princeton NJ Hotels

 STAY: Peacock Inn